kayuksel/meta-map-elites/README.md

 # Meta-Learning Map-Elites Mutations

-In this work, CNNs are used to learn mutations in quality diversity optimization (via map-elites).
+In this work, a meta-learning method for quality-diversity optimization is proposed
+by learning the mutation operator of map-elites via a convolutional neural network.

 # Comparison with Nevergrad NGOpt